CurveDocs/curve-docs/docs/factory/twocrypto-ng/overview.md

 <h1>Pool Factory: Overview</h1>

 The TwoCrypto-NG Factory allows the permissionless deployment of two-coin volatile asset pools, as well as gauges. **The liquidity pool and LP token share the same contract.**

+Additionally, the Factory contract is the direct admin and fee receiver of all pools.
+In turn, the Factory is controlled by the CurveDAO.

 !!!deploy "Contract Source & Deployment"
     Source code for the Factory is available on [Github](https://github.com/curvefi/twocrypto-ng/blob/main/contracts/main/CurveTwocryptoFactory.vy).
     A full list of all deployments can be found [here](../../references/deployed-contracts.md#twocrypto-ng).

+---

 ## **Implementations**